International Affiliations/Foreign Engagements Guidance

 - International visitor and affiliate questions should be directed to researchsecurity@lbl.gov.

-- Affiliates cannot participate in Foreign Government Talent Recruitment Programs sponsored by countries of risk (presently People’s Republic of China, the Islamic Republic of Iran, the Democratic People’s Republic of Korea (North Korea), and the Russian Federation).
+- Affiliates cannot participate in Foreign Government Talent Recruitment Programs sponsored by Countries of Risk (presently People’s Republic of China, the Islamic Republic of Iran, the Democratic People’s Republic of Korea (North Korea), the Russian Federation, and the Republic of Belarus).

 DOE Order 486.1A prohibits Berkeley Lab employees and some affiliates from participating in Foreign Government Talent Recruitment Programs, as well as other activities sponsored or affiliated with the government of a country of risk.